 With AI, digitized contracts can be analyzed—not only on a case-by-case basis but at scale—to quickly surface risks and provide a holistic view on contractual relationships in ways that are simply impossible via manual review.
 Due to the very nature of AI, queries run against contracts do not need to be standardized within the system but can address complex questions specific to the company and the situation.

-As Icertis customers take stock of COVID-19, here are examples of a few on-the-ground questions they are using the Icertis Contract Management (ICM) DiscoverAI application to answer:
+As Icertis customers take stock of a disaster event, here are examples of a few on-the-ground questions they are using the Icertis Contract Intelligence (ICI) DiscoverAI application to answer:

 - Which of our contracts contain force majeure and/or business continuity clauses, and do those clauses contain language relevant to pandemics and/or quarantines?